 Add the pounded crayfish and peppers.

 Stir all together and taste for salt, add salt to your taste.
 You don’t want too much salt.

-Then the ugu leave (fluted pumpkin) should be added at this point.
+Add the ugu leaves (fluted pumpkin) at this point.

 Stir in 2 tablespoons of ofor (used as a thickener).
-Stir properly so it doesn’t form crumbs.
+Turn properly so it doesn’t form crumbs.

 Stir all together and allow the vegetable soup to simmer for three minutes.